oat-sa/taohub-articles/forge/Developer Guide/translate-tao-into-other-languages.md

 The translation process
 -----------------------

 You can contribute to the translation effort of TAO in the dedicated platform http://translate.taotesting.com .
 We choose to use the open source toolkit [Pootle](http://translate.sourceforge.net/wiki/).
-Pootle user howto is available [here](http://translate.sourceforge.net/wiki/users/howto) .
+Pootle user how to is available [here](http://translate.sourceforge.net/wiki/users/howto) .

 ![](../resources//attachments/download/2596/S%C3%A9lection_057.png):http://translate.taotesting.com/